d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 In some degenerate cases the label shift and covariate shift assumptions can hold simultaneously.
-For example, when the label is deterministic, then covariate shift assumption will be satisfied, even when $y$ causes $\mathbf{x}$.
+For example, when the label is deterministic, the covariate shift assumption will be satisfied, even when $y$ causes $\mathbf{x}$.
-Interestingly, in these cases, it is often advantageous to work with the methods that flow from the label shift assumption.
+Interestingly, in these cases, it is often advantageous to work with methods that flow from the label shift assumption.
-That is because these methods tend to involve manipulating objects that look like the label (which is often low-dimensional), as opposed to objects that look like the input, which tends (in deep learning) tends to be high-dimensional.
+That is because these methods tend to involve manipulating objects that look like the label (which is often low-dimensional), as opposed to objects that look like the input, which (in deep learning) tends to be high-dimensional.